Dobrunia/DobruniaUI-vue/README.md

 npm run build-storybook
 ```

-Generate one Markdown file with LLM instructions and all component props:
+Generate one Markdown file with LLM instructions (how LLM should work with this library) and all component props:

 ```bash
 npm run docs:llm
 ```

-Output file: `docs/llm-instructions.md`
+Output file: `LLM_INSTRUCTIONS.md` (root level, next to `README.md`)

 ## Components